victorbr2/Power-up-Manager/docs/Index.md

 ##### Types of power up's

+Like the definition I've quoted before, regular videogame players should know the types of power up's that can be found in videogames, but I find it usefull to remind them, maybe could be some you didn't think of.

 #### Examples

 Now that we have explained how power up's are, I'll make a distinction of some videogames that use power up's in a right way and the ones that do it in a wrong way.
+We can distinguish the different power up's according to the abilitie they give.

 ##### Bad

 ##### Good

+Mario, we all know Mario